Neurocoach Programme: Module 5 Applied Neuro-Affirming Coaching

 Following on from our discussion of core coaching principles, this lesson applies those ideas to the practical process of setting goals and ensuring accountability, which helps to maintain the focus on client progress.

-While traditional coaching relies on standardized models, a neuro-affirming approach requires us to adapt this framework to a client’s natural way of thinking and processing information.
+While traditional coaching relies on standardised models, a neuro-affirming approach requires us to adapt this framework to a client’s natural way of thinking and processing information.

 Our role is to co-create goals that feel supportive, achievable, and aligned with their unique strengths, mirroring the Dynamic Development Plan (DDP) framework.